imjoy-team/ImJoy/docs/docs/development.md

 ### Virtual environments
 Python plugins for ImJoy can have different conda environments, which provides a way to isolate plugins.
 You can therefore run python plugins with different versions of Python, or use different pip packages.

-By default, python plugins from ImJoy will be executed in the default conda environment (Python 3.6).
+By default, python plugins from ImJoy will be executed in the default conda environment (e.g. Python 3.6).
 If you want to run a plugin in a different conda environment, you can specify it by setting the `env` field in the `<config>` section of the plugin.

 `env` can be a string or an array.
 When connecting multiple command in a line please use `&&` or `||` which supported on different operating systems.
 If you have several command which are indipendent from each other, please use array to store the commands.
 For example: `"env": ["git clone https://github.com/oeway/XXXXXX.git", "conda create -n XXXXX python=3.7"]`, this setting will first clone the source code on github, then create an environment with conda.
 Notice that the git clone command will fail if the folder already exist, in that case, the second command will also been executed.